 Without going into the drama of our own bus journey, which involved a hand-drawn map from a local teenager, lots of arguing in Greek (which we don’t speak) and ultimately some hitchhiking with friendly fellow travelers, let me just say that it’s important to make sure you have the most up-to-date version of the bus timetable, as changes to it are frequent, while buses are not.

 Once we had arrived in Omalos, we ate dinner at the restaurant attached to the Neo Omalos Hotel where we were staying, and I ordered a hearty bean soup followed by gemista (the stuffed tomato and bell pepper dish that I had first tried at Agrimia in Rethymno).

-We rose early the next day and took the first shuttle to the gorge entrance in an attempt to beat the crowds, which I’d say was pretty successful.
+The next day we rose early, packed our hiking gear and trail snacks, and took the first shuttle to the gorge entrance in an attempt to beat the crowds, which I’d say was pretty successful.
 Sure, there were other tourists on the trail, but it wasn’t so crowded that it detracted from the experience.
 The gorge was nothing less than spectacular, particularly on the second half of the 16-kilometre walk.
 It became increasingly narrow, and the walls seemed to close in on us as they towered overhead.

 For my second course I ordered the chickpeas, which were served Greek style in a tomato-based sauce with herbs and spices.
 It doesn’t really look like all that much food, but I was absolutely stuffed by the end of the meal.

 That evening we arrived in Loutro, a tiny, white-washed fishing village a bit further along the coast that has remained very isolated and is still only accessible by boat or on foot.
 At dinner time we walked from one end of Loutro to the other (which took all of five minutes) and decided to eat at the very last restaurant at the end of the village, which was a decidedly friendly place called Keramos.